arjunochoa/arjunochoa/README.md

 ## Hi there 👋

+Here's a cleaner and more professional version:

-I'm **[`Arjun k`](https://www.linkedin.com/in/arjun-kayyil)**,a final year Information Technology student passionate about software development, web technologies, and problem-solving.
-I enjoy building real-world projects, learning new technologies, and improving my skills in full-stack development and AI.
-My goal is to grow as a software engineer and contribute to innovative and impactful solutions.
+> I'm **[`Arjun K`](https://www.linkedin.com/in/arjun-kayyil)**, an Information Technology graduate passionate about software development, full-stack web development, artificial intelligence, and problem-solving.
+I enjoy building real-world projects, exploring new technologies, and continuously improving my technical skills.
+My goal is to grow as a software engineer and contribute to innovative, impactful solutions.

 <br>